by Byrona Tweedy

 My dad was a man of many names.
 Literally.

 Some, possibly most, of you know him as “Vic” or “Victor.”
-His more recent friends - and those old friends willing to humour him - called him “Byron.”
+His more recent friends - and those old friends willing to humor him - called him “Byron.”
 But, to my high school boyfriends, often to my embarrassment, he insisted on being called “Mr. Tweedy.”

 At 57-years-old, my dad took his first successful stab at having a family.